Bannock Burn: Etymology

+however it has been suggested that Bannauc refers to all of the Touch and Gargunnock Hills.
+The toponym might be stream of the hill summit, or stream of the peaks.

-Early Habitation
+Early habitation

 The upper part of the valley of the Bannock Burn appears to have been inhabited in the Iron Age.
 Several duns are to be found in the Graigend and Murrayshall area and a fort on Lewis Hill.

-The Dun at Wallstale (NS774909) was partly excavated in June 1965..
+The Dun at Wallstale (NS774909) was partly excavated in June 1965.
 A trench was cut across the line of the wall and into the interior, revealing that the wall was about 11 feet thick and exposing other interesting constructional features.
 A few minor artifacts were found, including fragments of rotary and saddle type quern stones, a piece of slag and a stone with a groove, possibly for sharpening needles.

 Other duns in the area are Castlehill 1, Castlehill 2, and Castlehill Wood.
 Another ruined fort is located on the NW side of Gillies Hill, not actually in the Bannock valley.